AzureViolin/intelligent_scissors_5421spring2018/README.md

 Wish list:
 1. point marker for marking start and intermediate points.
 1. opacity setting for all lines and markers
-1. Backspace: otherwise, delete selected contour.
-Select a contour by moving onto it.
-Selected contour is red, un-selected ones are green.
 1. Ctrl + '+' : zoom in
 1. Ctrl + '-' : zoom out